Fasilath2112/shell/README.md

 ## Steps for creating the ARI Program:

-1. **Reading**: The script will read the content of the file provided as an argument.
+1. **Reading File**: The script will read the content of the file provided as an argument.

 2. **Text elements calculation**: Utilize bash commands to count the characters, words, and sentences in the text.